sagardua297/udacity-data-engineering-nd/Capstone Project/README.md

 3. AWS Redshift

 Processed data from Final Store bucket is moved to Staging tables Redshift data warehouse by EMR cluster.

 Post data validation/transformation, data is now available for analytics in Redshift data warehouse scehema.
 There are separate schemas for storing Staging and Analytic tables in Redshift data warehouse.

 4. Apache Airflow

 This automates the ETL jobs written in Spark.
+ETL jobs can be scheduled as per requirement.

 ### Data Pipeline Architecture